ktorio/ktor-documentation/topics/Plugins.md

 ## Default, available, and custom Plugins {id="default_available_custom"}

-By default, Ktor does not activate any Plugin, and it's up to us as developers to install the functionality our application need.
+By default, Ktor does not activate any Plugin, and it's up to us as developers to install the functionality our application needs.

-Ktor does however provide a variety of Plugins that ship out of the box.
+Ktor does, however, provide a variety of Plugins that ship out of the box.
 We can see a complete list of these either on the [Project Generator Site](https://start.ktor.io) or in the [IntelliJ IDEA Wizard](intellij-idea.topic).
 In addition, we can also create our own [custom Plugins](custom_plugins.md).